 The Trust does not have a formal investment policy that requires investment in fixed maturity securities as a means of managing its exposure to loss of principal due to increasing interest rates.
 The Trust Fund's investment policy requires the performance of each investment class to be periodically compared with an associated benchmark.
 The Trust Fund's allocation to fixed income investments is in the form of an investment in an ETF which is intended to track the return of the Barclays Aggregate Bond Index.
 The ETF manager is expected to manage the interest rate and credit risks related to the ETF's underlying portfolio.
-At September 30, 2008 and 2007 the weighted average maturity of the bonds comprising the fixed income fund was 7.17 and 7.15 years, respectively.
-Bonds and bond funds generally decrease in value in response to rising interest rates; however, bonds have a fixed date of maturity and therefore have less exposure to loss of principal from rising interest rates in comparison to a fixed income ETF which does not have a fixed date of maturity.
+At September 30, 2009, the weighted average maturity of the bonds comprising the AGG fixed income fund was 5.81 years.
+At September 30, 2009, the weighted average maturity of the bonds comprising the HYG fixed income fund was 6.19 years.
+Bonds and bond funds generally decrease in value in response to rising interest rates; however, bonds have a fixed date of maturity and therefore do not have exposure to loss of principal from rising interest rates, whereas a fixed income ETF has no maturity date.